Download our Geddes_flyer for detailed information about our upcoming Faculty Development opportunities.

 Q: I am a student and I need to record myself speaking for class.
 How can I do that?

 Our computer lab has computer stations with headsets and microphones.
 You just need to come to the lab and use RecordPad, an audio recording program.
-Using the program is pretty self-explanatory.
-Ask at the front desk if you need assistance.
+The tutorials section of our website has handouts and instructional videos on using RecordPad.

 We also have a more advanced audio editor called Audacity available.
 The instructions for Audacity are located here.

 Q: Can I record myself using my own computer?

 If you have a microphone, yes.
 Either download Audacity from Soundforge, then follow the instructions above, or use the web-based audio recorder, Nanogong, which is located in the lab materials section of the website.
 Apple Mac OS 10.6 and higher (Snow Leopard/Lion/Mountain Lion) users can also use Quicktime X, which is bundled with the operating system.
 Choose New Audio Recording from the Quicktime File Menu.